Marcus Foundation

-The Marcus Foundation is a prominent philanthropic organization established by Bernie Marcus, co-founder of The Home Depot, and his wife, Billi Marcus.
-The goal of the foundation is to improve the cure rates of childhood brain tumors through direct funding of organized clinical research.
+The Marcus Foundation is a philanthropic organization aimed at improving the cure rates of childhood brain tumors through direct funding of organized clinical research.

+History

+The Marcus Foundation was established by Bernie Marcus, co-founder of The Home Depot, and his wife, Billi Marcus, in 1989.
+In addition to childhood brain tumor research and treatment efforts, he foundation also supports other areas of research related to the brain.

+In 2025, the foundation gave $30 million to the University of Michigan and Stanford University for work related to stroke patients.

+Operations

 The Marcus Foundation refers to three different foundations: the Marcus Niziak Childhood Brain Tumor Fund, the Grace R. and Alan D. Marcus Foundation, and the Marcus Foundation.